mjhoffm2/ReactTrainingTutorial/Part-5-%2D-Bundling-for-Production.md

 </html>
 ```

 Finally, we need to update our server to know which file to serve.
-Update `App.ts` to check the environment, and then serve the correct html file:
+Update `App.ts` to check the environment, and then serve the correct html file.
+Remember that the paths are relative to the original `App.ts` file.

 ```ts
         //serve static home page for all remaining requests